glozow/bitcoin-notes/special-member-functions.md

 - If you declare a copy function, the compiler won't create move stuff, because if you can't just do a memberwise copy, then move is probably different too.
 - If you declare ANY move function (constructor OR operator=), compiler will delete BOTH copy ones.
 It doesn't make sense for the compiler to define copy stuff if you made move stuff.
 - If you delcare just the copy constructor but not copy operator= or vice versa, the compiler still creates the one you didn't define.
 But this isn't the case for the move functions, it's both or neither.
-- Declaring a destructor means the compiler will not automatically generate move constructor and move operator=, so it can actually impact performance.
+- Declaring a destructor means the compiler will not automatically generate move constructor and move operator=, so it can actually impact performance if you had code using the default moves.
+- If you declare something and that causes something else to not be defined, you can still get the compiler to generate it for you by setting it `= default`.

 "**Rule of Three:**" you should declare all or none of: copy constructor, copy operator=, and destructor.